Evolution and the Catholic Church: 19th century reception among Catholics

 The first notable statement after Darwin published his theory in 1859 appeared in 1860 from a council of the German bishops, who pronounced:

 The concentration of concern on the implications of evolutionary theory for the human species was to remain typical of Catholic reactions.
 No Vatican response was made to this, which some have taken to imply agreement.
 No mention of evolution was made in the pronouncements of the First Vatican Council in 1868.
 In the following decades, a consistently and aggressively anti-evolution position was taken by the influential Jesuit periodical La Civiltà Cattolica, which, though unofficial, was generally believed to have accurate information about the views and actions of the Vatican authorities.
 The opening in 1998 of the Archive of the Congregation for the Doctrine of the Faith (in the 19th century called the Holy Office and the Congregation of the Index) has revealed that on many crucial points this belief was mistaken, and the periodical's accounts of specific cases, often the only ones made public, were not accurate.
 The original documents show the Vatican's attitude was much less fixed than appeared to be the case at the time.

-In 1868, John Henry Newman, later to be made Cardinal, corresponded with a fellow priest regarding Darwin's theory and made the following comments:
+Though he was sensitive to claims to the contrary, John Henry Newman did not believe that evolution contradicted the Catholic faith.
+In 1868 he corresponded with a fellow priest regarding Darwin's theory and made the following comments:

 In 1894 a letter was received by the Holy Office, asking for confirmation of the Church's position on a theological book of generally Darwinist cast by a French Dominican theologian, L'évolution restreinte aux espèces organiques, par le père Léroy dominicain.
 The records of the Holy Office reveal lengthy debates, with a number of experts consulted, whose views varied considerably.
 In 1895 the Congregation decided against the book, and Fr.
 Léroy was summoned to Rome, where it was explained that his views were unacceptable, and he agreed to withdraw the book.
 No decree was issued against Léroy's book, and consequently the book was never placed on the Index.
 Again, the concerns of the experts had concentrated entirely on human evolution.